National Academy of Direct Taxes: Induction course

 Flagship course of the academy is its Sixteen month long Induction Course for the fresh recruits into the Indian Revenue Service.
 The Induction training is divided into two modules and after completion of each module there would be departmental examination conducted.
 Clearing the exams is mandatory for confirmation in the service.

-In the first module, emphasis is on giving intense theoretical inputs on the subjects of Theoretical Concepts and Practical Application of Direct Taxes Laws, Advanced Accounting and Finance and Business Laws-I. During the First Module, Industrial Attachment for a week in February is followed by five day appreciation course for Parliamentary Processes and Procedures by Parliament Secretariat around the budget session is arranged at New Delhi.
+In the first module, emphasis is on giving intense theoretical inputs on the subjects of Theoretical Concepts and Practical Application of Direct Taxes Laws, Advanced Accounting and Finance and Business Laws-I. During the First Module, Industrial Attachment for a week in February is followed by five-day appreciation course for Parliamentary Processes and Procedures by Parliament Secretariat around the budget session is arranged at New Delhi.
 This modules also includes joint training opportunities with officers from other wings of government such as IAS, IFS and Indian Revenue Service (C&CE) at their respective academies.
 Recently, Ten days attachment with Indian Army is also cleared.
 After completing four months of training, there will be two-week-long On-The-Job Training where the Officer Trainees will be attached to the field formations.
 The first module ends with First Departmental Examination.

 The second module commences with another On-The-Job Training for around eight weeks.
 This is followed by International Attachment for a period of two weeks.
 On return from these, the Officer Trainees will be given inputs on the subjects of ‘Procedure/Techniques of Investigation and Drafting of Orders and Reports’, ‘Information Technology and Operations’, ‘Strategic and Operational Management’ and ‘Business Laws-II’.
-During this module, a number of guest lectures, both from and outside the Department, are organized.
+During this module, a number of guest lectures, both from and outside the Department, are organised.
 The second Departmental Examinations are conducted at the end of the module.
-Officer trainees are expected to submit a report which would be scrutinized both by the Academy and Nalsar University of Law which is then considered for awarding of Masters in Business Laws and Taxation under an MOU.
-In the last weeks of the Module Officer Trainees are taken on Bharat Darshan to familiarize them with various parts of Nation.
+Officer trainees are expected to submit a report which would be scrutinised both by the Academy and Nalsar University of Law which is then considered for awarding of Masters in Business Laws and Taxation under an MOU.
+In the last weeks of the Module Officer Trainees are taken on Bharat Darshan to familiarise them with various parts of Nation.

 National Academy of Direct Taxes, Regional Campus

 Erstwhile called the Direct Taxes Regional Training Institutes, the National Academy of Direct Taxes, Regional Campuses were established to look after the training needs of officers and staff of the Department.
 They cater to needs of training of the officers and officials within their jurisdiction.
-They are located at Bhopal, Chennai, Mumbai, Bengaluru, Chandigarh, and Ahmedabad.
+They are located at Bhopal, Chennai, Mumbai, Bengaluru, Chandigarh, Ahmedabad, Lucknow, Kolkata, Delhi, Hazaribagh.

 They also assist other govt departments, banks, corporates etc. with training and the expertise of the faculty is also sought by other training institutes, law schools, banks and industry.
 They also supervise Ministerial Staff Training Units with in their jurisdiction.
 National Academy of Direct Taxes is aggressively pursuing modernization of infrastructure of the Direct Taxes Regional Training Institutes as the human resource needs of the Income Tax Department is on a rise.
 Recently, Bangalore DTRTI's state of the art new campus was inaugurated by the Honourable Finance Minister.